God Is Love

 But our Creator never lost interest in us.
 He never stopped speaking to us, interacting with us, loving us, or providing for us.
 He wasn’t intimidated or repelled by us.
 Even at our dirtiest and most dissonant, He never turned away.
-Throughout the scriptures we see Him interacting lovingly with dissonant people (for example, as in Genesis 4:6).
-Jesus Himself confirmed this as He explained the heart of the Most High, explaining that God is kind even to those who are ungrateful and evil (Luke 6:35).
+Throughout the scriptures we see Him interacting lovingly with dissonant people (for example, as in Genesis 4:6-7 when God spoke with Cain).
+Jesus Himself confirmed this as He explained the heart of Father God, explaining that God “is kind to the unthankful and to the evil” (Luke 6:35).

 Our end destiny of being forever separated from our delightful Creator was one we had no ability to overcome.
 And our determined efforts to eradicate dissonance and achieve the paradise we had lost merely resulted in human achievement that took us further and further from the exquisite nature of Creator God, and further and further from an affectionate harmony with Him.